Get a Clue: Production

 Production began in May 2001.
 Get a Clue was written by Alana Sanko; the script was still unfinished by the time filming had begun.
 Maggie Greenwald was confirmed to direct and Lindsay Lohan was cast as Lexy Gold, ending her three-movie deal with The Walt Disney Company.
 The film was primarily filmed in Toronto, Ontario, Canada, with some of the exterior scenes filmed on location in Manhattan, New York.
 Millington Prep, the school Lexy and her friends attend, was filmed at Bishop Strachan School in Toronto.

 The film was originally to be released in January 2002 as the Disney Channel Movie of the Month.
 A well-concealed reshoot took place in late 2001 to film a different ending concluding that the villain in the film was Meany.
 In the original ending, the villain turned out to be Mrs. Stern, a teacher at Lexy's school who had known Mr. Walker while he was living in Arizona.
 This ending was shown on the DVD (though the viewer has the option to watch either ending when the movie reaches 61 minutes, with the Mrs. Stern ending shown in a different aspect ratio than the rest of the movie).
-The film was heavily promoted and frequently re-aired during its initial summer.
-A song by the band Prozzak, "Get a Clue", appeared in the film and the music video was shown on Disney Channel at the time of its release.
+The film was heavily promoted by and frequently re-aired on Disney Channel during its initial summer.
+A song by the Canadian band Prozzäk, "Get a Clue", appeared in the film, and the music video was regularly shown on the channel at the time of its release.
 The name of the band was changed to "Simon and Milo", the characters depicted in the music video so their band name would not be associated with drugs.